CodingPengwing/PolymorphicStructures/README.md

 of the program, and helps with the goal of polymorphism in Data.)

 -> Refer to main.c for 5 base test cases.
-To test main code, in terminal, nagivate to the top folder, run this command:
+To test this code, go to terminal, clone this directory, navigate to the top folder and run this command:
 - make tester
 This should compile, execute main and clean up all executables.
 If this doesn't work, run these commands: